 Let’s say you’ve familiarized yourself with the home inspection process as a buyer.
 You know what they’ll check and have found a good inspector.
 Have you considered what you’ll do if the inspector finds issues with the home that you didn’t know about?
-Our team at SPT Home Inspection Services would like to give you some advice about negotiating such home repairs in case you face this situation.
+Our team at SPT Home Inspection Services would like to give you some advice about negotiating such home repairs if you face this situation.

 Talk to a Realtor First